 Master data plays a vital role across a number of aspects in your business, including marketing and sales, supply chain management, monthly reporting and business intelligence, and more.
 Using unclean data during your conversion to S/4HANA (especially in a brownfield approach) is just asking for trouble, so make sure to clean things up ahead of time.

-Clearly, companies planning on making the transition to SAP S/4HANA are using this opportunity not only to update their technology, but also combining a system conversion with improving their business processes and modernizing their system architecture overall.
+Clearly, companies planning on making the transition to SAP S/4HANA are using this opportunity not only to update their technology, but also combine a system conversion with improving their business processes and modernizing their system architecture overall.
 It’s important to remember, of course, the challenges these companies are facing with the complexity of the legacy landscape, unclean master data, and more.
 To mitigate these risks and ensure you come out on the other side of an S/4HANA migration in good shape, you’ll want someone on your side who knows what they’re doing.